-Set up in 2008, the V&A Residency programme has hosted a huge range of artists and designers - photographers, architects, jewellery designers, ceramicists, poets, illustrators, costume designers, theatre groups, digital games designers, basket makers and many more.
 We have three studios in the Museum: two multidisciplinary studios in the Sackler Centre for Arts Education* and one studio in our Ceramics Gallery on level 6, reserved especially for ceramicists in residence.
-We try to ensure that there is always an artist in residence in each of our studios, usually for a six month period but this can vary.

 *N.B.
 The Sackler Centre has now closed to the public and will re-open in 2017.
-During this period Residents will have access to the Residency Studios but all public engagement will happen elsewhere in the Museum.
+During this period Residents will have access to the Residency Studios but most public engagement activities will happen elsewhere in the Museum.

 Engaging with visitors

-If you are interested in applying, please go to our job vacancies page and download our Guidance notes for V&A Residency Programme applicants
+If you are interested in applying, please download our Guidance notes for V&A Residency Programme applicants.